Loving the Gifts and Challenges of Your Healing Journey

 There are plenty of gifts I do have that I don’t have to put much effort into.
 My nails are strong and grow like crazy, my lashes are long and I do nothing to them, my eye sight is pretty good and I have never “needed” glasses (though my husband thinks I can benefit from them).
 I’ve never struggled being a good sleeper.
 I love change, it doesn’t shake me at all – in fact I thrive for it.
 And I have a willingness to go into the darkest emotional parts of me and set them free.
 That one may be my greatest gift of all.

 We all have our gifts and our challenges.
 Is it really helpful to complain about what we feel challenged by?
 Or is it more helpful to accept our challenging spots and work through them?
-The “woe is me” mentality holds us in a victim place where we can be stuck from taking action.
-Instead, take the woe with you, but don't let it hold you back from creating change.
+The “woe is me” mentality holds us in a victim place where we can be stuck feeling paralyzed from taking any action.
+It's ok to feel frustrated, angry, or sad, but you don't have to let it hold you back from creating change in your life.
 It sucks that my gums are receding, but that doesn’t hold me back from flossing every night.
 And maybe in the future I’ll have to do it after every meal.
 But I care about my teeth, and I’m going to do everything in my power to keep them healthy.
 It’s a more empowering and motivating place to live from.

 Elise May, CN + LE, is a holistic esthetician, acne nutritionist, and founder of Skin Nutritious.
 Since 2009, she has helped over 1,300 clients overcome acne with a unique blend of coaching, treatments, and holistic skincare.

 • In San Francisco - book online here.

 • Worldwide Clear Skin eConsults book here.